danjperron/PicoWSolar/README.md

 On the new version it is possible to enable the watchdog.
 On preliminary test you should disable it.
-Because of the watchdog the lightsleep can't be more than 8.3 seconds, this is we have wd_lightsleep() which split the lightsleep in 5 seconds.
+Because of the watchdog the lightsleep can't be more than 8.3 seconds, this is why we have wd_lightsleep() which split the lightsleep in 5 seconds.

 Before I do the nodered page I just made simple scripts to check if everything is ok
 - On the MQTT broker I ran a script all the times to record all topics from the PicoW with time.<br>